ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ParameterizedQuery sqlQuery = queryConcat(query, query1);
 ```

-Another util function is `arrayFlattenQuery()`, which accepts the array value and returns parameterized query.
+The `arrayFlattenQuery()` util function accepts the array value and returns a parameterized query.
-So by using both functions, you can construct the complex dynamic query like below,
+You can construct the complex dynamic query by using both functions like below.

 ```ballerina
 VarcharValue stringValue1 = new ("Hello");